TeamSTEPPS Fundamentals Course: Module 6. Mutual Support

 - TeamSTEPPS Long-Term Care Version: Includes videos specific to the use of the mutual support tools and strategies in long-term care.

-- TeamSTEPPS Primary Care Version: Includes videos specific to the use of the mutual support tools and strategies in the primary care setting.
+- TeamSTEPPS Office-Based Care Version: Includes videos specific to the use of the mutual support tools and strategies in the office-based care setting.

 - TeamSTEPPS Rapid Response Systems Module (RRS): Includes videos specific to the use of the mutual support tools and strategies by Rapid Response Teams.